 Your goal page has a graph, and a place to enter data below it, as well as your most recent datapoints.
-Above the graph is a countdown for how many days you have until you derail (if you enter no more data).
-To the upper right of the graph is a box that shows how much more you need to do today in order to get another day of safety buffer.
+Above the graph is a countdown for how many days you have until you derail (if you enter no more data) and how much more you need to do to get another day of safety buffer.

-The Yellow Brick Road is the ideal path to your goal — what you said you want to do.
+Previously known as the Yellow Brick Road, this is the ideal path to your goal — what you said you want to do.
 If your datapoints are always falling somewhere on this path, then you are in no danger of derailing.
-If they are orange you are on the “wrong side” of the centerline and will be off the road tomorrow if you do nothing.
-If your datapoints are blue they are on the right side of the centerline and you have two days of slack before an emergency day.
-If your datapoints are green that means you are on the good side of the road, and you have actually earned some time off.
-If you fall into the red zone (the bad side of the road) then you have to get your datapoints back on the road by midnight (or whatever deadline you’ve set) or the goal will derail.
+If they are orange you will cross the red line tomorrow if you do nothing.
+If your datapoints are blue you have two days of slack before an emergency day.
+If your datapoints are green that means you have actually earned some time off.
+If you fall into the red zone (the bad side of the line) then you have to get your datapoints back on the good side by midnight (or whatever deadline you’ve set) or the goal will derail.

 This dotted line marks one week in the future.
 Most changes to your goal, especially ones that make it easier, don’t take place until after the Akrasia Horizon line.
 So it is easy to change your mind about a goal for next week but you can’t just change your mind out of frustration or laziness Right Now.

-If you do change your mind about your goal and you want to make it easier or harder on yourself, you can change the steepness of the road using the Road Dial below the graph.
+If you do change your mind about your goal and you want to make it easier or harder on yourself, you can change the steepness of the bright red line using the Commitment Dial below the graph in the “COMMITMENT” tab.
 Say your current rate of 10 per week is too hard.
-You can change it and the road will adjust after the Akrasia Horizon.
+You can change it and the red line will adjust after the Akrasia Horizon.